mosaicnetworks/monetd/docs/testnet.md

     Exit

 ```
-Check if published polls the monetcfgsrv to check whether the configuration for this network has been published.
+Check if published polls the monetcfgsrv to check whether the configuration for this network has been published - i.e. whether another one of the peers has already built the configuration files by selecting the publish option.

 You should get each of your initial set of peers to this stage before one of them selects the Publish... option.
 You can see the peers that have been created by viewing the web page: http://localhost:8088/peersjson where localhost can be replaced with the IP address of the device running monetcfgsrv.